giovannianguiano1/DH110-F22-Gio/assignment01/README.md

 ### About
 [Our Malibu Beaches](https://apps.apple.com/us/app/our-malibu-beaches/id565636167) is an app asscociated with the Know What network, a collection of apps that inform people about different the locations around them.
 Our Malibu Beaches gives users pinpointed directions and tips to access Malibu beaches.
 Serving as an "owner's manual," users can find information about elusive accessways, parking information, signage information, as well as tide information.
 What's more, if users have a bad experience with accessing a beach, the app gives instructs on how to report it to the CA Coastal Commission.
 Additionally, users can learn more about the beaches they're visiting through a facts page.

-The app is full of useful information and interactive features that can be both helpful and confusing.
+The app is full of useful information and interactive features that seem to be be both helpful and confusing.
 My aim in this evaluation is to preserve the basic foundation while enhancing easier-navigation for the users.

 ### Heuristic Evaluation